 For some of the links on this page, I receive a small commission when you purchase.
 You don't pay more when you buy through me and it gives me the chance to offer you all this great content for free!

 Going to the San Francisco Opera is an unforgettable experience.
-This month, you can catch a performance of Don Pasquale, a comedy that pits a miserly old man against his nephew and his nephew's sweetheart.
-This opera is sung in Italian with English supertitles and lasts about two and a half hours.
+This month, you can catch a performance of Turandot, a Puccini classic about a cold-hearted princess that plays a game of wits with her suitors.
+This opera is sung in Italian with English supertitles and lasts about three hours with intermissions.

-Don't miss the 16th year of this huge free bluegrass festival.
+Don't miss the 17th year of this huge free bluegrass festival.
 For three days, several stages in Golden Gate Park will feature the biggest names in the genre.
 Pack your own refreshments for a picnic in the park, or check out the more than 50 gourmet food and beverage vendors, in addition to the great music.
-Headliners this year include the Infamous Stringdusters, the California Honeydrops, Mavis Staples, the Mother Hips, and many more.

 Well, we've come to the end of regular season baseball.
-Help the SF Giants cap off another great run by joining them for the last two regular season games at AT&T Park this month, where they host the LA Dodgers.
+Help the SF Giants cap off another great run by joining them for the last regular season game at AT&T Park this month, where they host the San Diego Padres.

 Learn More: Get more SF Giants information

-Get in on the action at Levi's Stadium, as the San Francisco 49ers play their third season in Santa Clara, just an hour south of the city.
-This month, the 49ers will be taking on the Dallas Cowboys, Arizona Cardinals, and Tampa Bay Buccaneers at home.
+Get in on the action at Levi's Stadium, as the San Francisco 49ers play their fourth season in Santa Clara, just an hour south of the city.
+This month, the 49ers will be taking on the Dallas Cowboys at home.
 Go Niners!

 Goldstar offers great deals on tickets to San Francisco tours, events, and theater performances.
 You can pick up most of them at almost 50% off the full retail cost.
 The list below are just some of their top offers this month.
 Click the links to learn more and find additional details for your visit!